 The UT Trombone Studio is a close-knit group of students who are supportive of each other, enjoy playing ensembles together, and frequently choose to experience extracurricular social and musical activities together.
 Trombone Choir, Trombone Olympics, and Trombone Studio Recitals provide performance opportunities and forums for bonding with other members of the studio.
-Recent studio trips include travel to France, Germany, Switzerland, Denmark, and Brazil.
+Recent studio trips include travel to Spain, France, Germany, Switzerland, Denmark, and Brazil.

 In past few years, members of the UT trombone studio have garnered 16 first place finishes, 28 finalist citations, and 15 honorable mention postings in national and international solo and ensemble competitions.
 Since 2007, UT trombone alumni have been admitted to some of the most prestigious music schools, including The San Francisco Conservatory, Juilliard School, Yale University, The Eastman School of Music, Northwestern University, University of Michigan, Boston University, and the New England Conservatory, to name a few.
 Former studio members perform regularly with or have subbed with major ensembles such as the Atlanta Symphony, Austin Lyric Opera, Austin Symphony, Chicago Lyric Opera, Chicago Symphony, Colorado Springs Philharmonic, Dallas Symphony, Houston Symphony, Kansas City Symphony, Milwaukee Symphony, New York Philharmonic, San Francisco Symphony, Silk Road Ensemble, Tonhalle Orchestra Zurich, and the Zurich Opera Orchestra.
 Our graduates are also active as freelance performers and educators in schools and universities throughout Texas and the rest of the United States.